 If you need life insurance, the best course of action is to apply and get the coverage you need as soon as possible.
 Waiting until you lose weight is rarely a good option because it leaves your family unprotected.

 Losing weight right before or after you apply isn’t likely to lower your rates either.
 An underwriter will rarely give you “full credit” for weight loss within the last 12 months.
-That means if you weigh 240 lbs at the time of your medical exam but you weighed 280 lbs a few months ago, they aren’t going to use 240 in your height to weight chart.
-What they’ll use is dependent on the company.
+That means if you weigh 240 lbs at the time of your medical exam but you weighed 280 lbs a few months ago, they are not going to use 240 in your height to weight chart.
+What they will use is dependent on the company.
 Some companies might do something called a “half credit,” which would calculate your weight for the table as your current weight plus half of the weight you lost recently.
 In this example, that means your weight for the table would be 260.

 Reapplication or reconsideration after losing weight